We have information you must know before you buy the A6.

-The S6 sports sedan features a 435-hp V10 engine (EPA 14/19), bigger brakes, sports suspension, 19-inch wheels and high-performance tires, S-line bodywork trim, quad tailpipes, gray birch wood, specific three-spoke steering wheel and Nappa leather sport seats with integrated headrests, rear spoiler, and is generally equipped to Prestige specification.
-The S4 shares the Prestige option list as well, plus carbon fiber trim inlays, rear side airbags, and heated rear seats; additionally, you may specify standard seats in Milano leather and 18-inch wheels with summer tires for areas of iffy infrastructure, with no charge for either.
+The S6 sedan ($76,100) features a 435-hp V10 engine (EPA 14/19), bigger brakes, sports suspension, 19-inch wheels and high-performance tires, S-line bodywork trim, quad tailpipes, gray birch wood, specific three-spoke steering wheel and Silk Nappa leather sport seats with integrated headrests, rear spoiler, and is generally equipped to Prestige specification.
+The S4 shares the Prestige option list as well, plus carbon fiber trim inlays ($400).
+Additionally, you may specify standard seats in Milano leather and 18-inch wheels with summer tires for areas of iffy infrastructure, with no charge for either.

 Safety features include traction control, electronic stability program, and anti-lock brakes with electronic brake-force distribution, and brake assist.
 Passive safety features include two-stage frontal airbags, side-impact front airbags to protect the torso, head-protecting curtain side airbags to protect the head for front and rear outboard passengers; and active front head restraints.
 Rear side airbags are optional ($350) on all versions and a rearview camera comes with navigation.
 All except the 3.2 models come with all-wheel drive for added traction under power.